ajaykumarsb170/Asa-Mirror/README.md

 ## Acknowledgements

-- Special thanks to the original developers of the [Mirror-Leech-Telegram-Bot](https://github.com/anasty17/mirror-leech-telegram-bot).
+- Special thanks to the developers helped [BROTHER](https://t.me/ASA_MIKATA1).
-- Gratitude to contributors from various repositories whose features have been integrated into Aeon.
+- Gratitude to contributors from various repositories whose features have been integrated into ASA-Mirror.